Tampa, Florida: Landmarks

 The Sulphur Springs Water Tower, a landmark in the Sulphur Springs section of the city, stands 214 feet tall and was built by Grover Poole in the late 1920s.
-This boom period for Florida also saw the construction of an ornate movie palace, the Tampa Theatre, a Mediterranean revival on Davis Islands, and Bayshore Boulevard, which borders Hillsborough Bay from downtown Tampa to areas in South Tampa.
+This 1920s boom period for Florida also saw the construction of an ornate movie palace, the Tampa Theatre, a Mediterranean revival on Davis Islands, and Bayshore Boulevard, which borders Hillsborough Bay from downtown Tampa to areas in South Tampa.
 The road has a 6 mi continuous sidewalk on the eastern end, the longest in the world.

 The Ybor City District is home to several buildings on the National Register of Historic Places and has been declared a National Historic Landmark.
 Notable structures include El Centro Español de Tampa, Centro Asturiano de Tampa and other social clubs built in the early 1900s.
 Including L'Unione Italiana or the Italian Club, at 1731 East 7th Avenue in Ybor City.
 The Italian Club mission "is to preserve and honor the culture, traditions and heritage of the Italian Community and to maintain the historical facility as a functioning memorial to the working class immigrants."

 Babe Zaharias Golf Course in the Forest Hills area of Tampa has been designated a Historical Landmark by the National Register of Historic Places.
 It was bought in 1949 by the famous "Babe" Didrikson Zaharias, who had a residence nearby, and closed upon her death.
 In 1974, the city of Tampa opened the golf course to the public.

 The Story of Tampa, a public painting by Lynn Ash, is a 4 × 8 ft oil on masonite mural that weaves together many of the notable aspects of Tampa's unique character and identity.
-It was commissioned in 2003 by the city's Public Art Program and can be found in the lobby of the Tampa Municipal Office Building.
+It was commissioned in 2003 by the city's Public Art Program and is in the lobby of the Tampa Municipal Office Building.

-Park Tower (originally the First Financial Bank of Florida) is the first substantial skyscraper in downtown Tampa.
+Park Tower, originally the First Financial Bank of Florida, is the first substantial skyscraper in downtown Tampa.
 Completed in 1973, it was the tallest skyscraper in Tampa until the completion of One Tampa City Center in 1981.
 The Rivergate building, a cylindrical structure known as the "Beer Can building", was featured in the movie The Punisher.

 Spanning the southern part of Tampa Bay is the massive steel-span Sunshine Skyway Bridge.

 Tampa is home to the Bro Bowl, one of the last remaining skateparks built during skateboarding's "Golden Era" in the 1970s.
 It opened in 1979 and was constructed by Tampa Parks and Recreation in 1978.
 It was the first public skatepark to be constructed in Florida and the third on the East Coast.